Capacity management and sizing overview for SharePoint Server 2013

 These benefits are not free.
 Before you implement RBS with SharePoint Server 2013, you should evaluate whether these potential benefits override the costs and limitations of implementing and maintaining RBS.

-For more information about how to plan data scale, see Storage and SQL Server capacity planning and configuration (SharePoint 2013).
+For more information about how to plan data scale, see Storage and SQL Server capacity planning and configuration (SharePoint Server 2013).

 Reliability is the aggregate measurement of the server farm's capacity to meet established latency, throughput, and data capacity targets over time.
 A reliable farm is one for which uptime, responsiveness, failure rate, and frequency and amplitude of latency spikes are within established targets and operational requirements.
 A reliable farm can also consistently sustain latency and throughput targets during peak load and peak hours, or when system operations such as crawling or daily backups occur.